rollcredits/supabase-rc/README.md

 # supabase-rc
 > **Why does this exist?**
 >
 > On Ubuntu I was repeatedly getting errors regarding health checks for supabase docker containers using the CLI from the supabase project.
+As a result, I downloaded their CLI, changed some of the golang files regarding this, and rebuilt the CLI.
 >
 > These changes should not affect anything else in our application, but will make supabase actually work without a struggle session on Ubuntu.
 >